 Anniversaries are opportunities to reflect on where you have come from, understand where you are, and get clear on where you are going as a couple.
 And love and marriage deserve a special celebration!
-And while wedding anniversaries are certainly noteworthy for celebrating, they are also a wonderful time to adjust the compass and chart a new course together or just revel in your journey thus far.
+While wedding anniversaries are certainly noteworthy for celebrating, they are also a wonderful time to adjust the compass and chart a new course together or just revel in your journey so far.

 Estimated reading time: 4.5 minutes

 As my husband and I are approaching our second wedding anniversary, I have spent some time reflecting on our first two years.
 We have grown and strengthened our bond and communication as well as conquered new challenges together.
 In my reflection, I wondered, "How can I celebrate this milestone in a way that truly honors myself, my husband, and our marriage?"

 Traditional Wedding Anniversary Symbols